 The two key stages of financial planning are to first, understand what you currently have, and second, to understand what you want to achieve.
 If you identify that you need to have an investment portfolio of £X by the time you retire, you need to know how much you have invested today before you can decide the right next steps towards bridging the gap.

-One of the best ways to get a handle on what you could be to keep all of your investments in one place (where possible).
+One of the best ways to get a handle on what have you could be to keep all of your investments in one place (where possible).
 One log-in to remember, one valuation to check, one set of performance data to monitor.

 It may sound counterintuitive but having your investments split across multiple investment platforms can be detrimental to achieving diversification.
 Whilst yes, you are spreading your provider risk, having accounts on too many platforms can make it more challenging to keep track of your underlying investments.